arthurRuf/invert-page-color/README.md

 # invert-page-color
-This is a Chrome Extension to bypass the Chrome Flag #enable-force-dark when you click the extension
+This is a Chrome Extension to bypass the Chrome Flag #enable-force-dark when you click the extension, so you can disable this flag for a specific page.

 # Instalation